 But I’d never spend that much on a meal

-In the 1980s, research by Richard Thaler, who coined the term and later went on to co-author influential book Nudge, explained that because the couple in the anecdote got the $300 financial windfall in the “food” category, they felt comfortable spending it on a lavish dinner, as it also in the food category.
+In the 1980s, research by Richard Thaler, co-author of influential book Nudge, finds that because the couple in the anecdote got the $300 financial windfall in the “food” category, they felt comfortable spending it on a lavish dinner, as it also in the food category.
 He writes: “The extravagant dinner would not have occurred had each couple received a yearly salary increase of $150, even though that could have been worth more in present value terms.”

 Use your buckets wisely

-“A clear pattern emerged,” the research said of petrol price rises.
+“A clear pattern emerged,” the researcher says.
 “People behaved as if they were much poorer, buying cheaper gasoline as if a $2 increase in gasoline prices had decreased their annual income by tens of thousands of dollars.”

 The full research paper is here.